vele616/monorepo/packages/jobboard/website/content/jobs/graphic-designer-marketing-growth-current-mobile-FVBty.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/current-mobile"
 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=currentmedia"
-summary: "To apply as a graphic designer at Current Mobile, you preferably need to have experience with creating ads for different ad platforms such as Facebook, GDN, and Demand Side Platforms."
+summary: "To apply as a Graphic Designer at Current Mobile, you preferably need to have experience with creating ads for different ad platforms such as Facebook, GDN, and Demand Side Platforms."
 summaryBackup: "Love #ui/ux, #management, #marketing?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## What is Current?